SPECIAL FEATURES OF PETROL VERSIONS

 If the fault cannot be identified, do not keep trying to start the engine, but contact an approved Dealer.

 Do not park the vehicle or run the engine in locations where combustible substances or materials such as grass or leaves can come into contact with the hot exhaust system.

 The particle filter is used in the treatment of exhaust gases from petrol engines.

 Depending on the vehicle, the warning light displayed on the instrument panel indicates that the filter is becoming clogged and requires cleaning.
 To clean it, when the warning light appears, and as traffic conditions and speed limits allow, drive at between about 31 mph (50 km/h) and 68 mph (110 km/h) until the light goes out.

 After between approximately 5 and 20 minutes, the warning light should go out.

-Note: The indicator light may go out after 20 minutes when the driving conditions needed to clean the filter are not completely met.
+Note: the indicator light may go out after 20 minutes if the driving conditions required to clean the filter are not fully met.

 If the vehicle is stopped before the warning light disappears you will have to restart the process from the beginning.